Leo Edward O'Neil: Auxiliary Bishop of Springfield in Massachusetts

 On June 30, 1980, O'Neil was appointed auxiliary bishop of Springfield in Massachusetts and titular bishop of Bencenna by Pope John Paul II.
 He received his episcopal consecration at St. Michael's Cathedral in Springfield on August 22, 1980, from Bishop Joseph Maguire, with Bishops Tomás Roberto Manning and Timothy Harrington serving as co-consecrators.

 Coadjutor Bishop and Bishop of Manchester

 John Paul II named O'Neil as coadjutor bishop of Manchester on October 17, 1989.
 When Bishop Odore Gendron retired, O'Neil automatically succeeded him on June 12, 1990.
 He was installed at the Cathedral of St. Joseph in Manchester on November 30, 1990.

 During his tenure, O'Neil worked to foster a common vision among New Hampshire Catholics with a program entitled "Renewing the Covenant."
 He also won the affection of people with his inspirational homilies and flair for poetry.
 In 1993, O'Neil underwent surgery for multiple myeloma.
 He continued to battle with cancer and serve as bishop for four more years.

+Death

 O'Neil died at age 69 in Manchester on November 30, 1997 — the seventh anniversary of his installation.